 Crude Oil (WTI)西德州原油

 See-Market publishes a free AI bull/bear read on Crude Oil (WTI) every trading day.
-Latest call (2026-06-23): bearish, quant Strength 0/100.
-The Oracle's public hit rate on this market is 60% (6 of 10 so far — early sample) — every call is dated before the outcome is known and graded 5 trading days later on the open track record.
+Latest call (2026-08-21): bullish, quant Strength 66/100.
+The Oracle's public hit rate on this market is 59% (46 graded) — every call is dated before the outcome is known and graded 5 trading days later on the open track record.

 Published once per trading-day close (22:00 UTC); weekends & market holidays show the last trading-day close.